Blog

 The trading flow for those who want to buy and sell in nanoseconds hasn’t changed from centuries ago, wasting years for a single successful trade.
 It’s all the same in a core:

 The distinctive feature of HFT is that all of these actions are based on ultra-low-latency networks and high-speed data transmission and analysis.
-The trading platform's algorithms are improving and self-educating for more efficient actions, and overflowing market data pools are oceans that can be crossed within nanoseconds.
+The trading platform's algorithms are continually improving and self-educating to facilitate more efficient actions, and overflowing market data pools are vast oceans that can be traversed within nanoseconds.

 Source: 2024 HFT market overview

-HFT companies are new F1 racing that bring more adrenaline to the players and audience, demonstrating billions of trades in a blink of an eye.
+HFT companies are the new F1 racing that bring more adrenaline to the players and audience, demonstrating billions of trades in the blink of an eye.

 It uses algorithms to execute thousands of trades in milliseconds, profiting from diminutive price differences.
 It thrives in markets where speed is critical, like stocks, crypto, and commodities.